HuanLuLu/Project1/README.md

 ## Table of Contents

 ## Background
 In this project, we are given 21983 copies of data of real-world refinery project data with 14 features.
 Our goal is to predict the quality of a product.
 More specifically, we want our model helps us find what inputs could make high-quality products.
+So we will consdier presicion as our main metrics.

 The names of features in the dataset are not shown due to privacy reasons.
 Nevertheless, we know that high-quality products have a corresponding y value of less than 2; otherwise, the product is low-quality.